Carra2023/ENVI5809_Group-2_LSD-Forecast-Modelling/README.md

 ## Scientific Questions/Hypothesis

-1. Can we use predictive forecast models for longshore sediment transport to identify the locations and magnitudes of erosional ‘hotspots’ along the NSW Coast?
+1. Can we build a blueprint predictive forecast model for longshore sediment transport to identify the locations and magnitudes of accretional and erosional ‘hotspots’ for two highly urbanised regions along the NSW coast?
-2. Can a predictive model be used to forecast 7- day longshore sediment transport for two highly urbanised regions on the NSW coastline?
+2. Can a hindcast model of nearshore wave data from two periods of time at the same location highlight the need for predictive wave and sediment transport modelling?
 3. What are the magnitudes of LSD from a 7-day forecast?
 And what impact does this have on the human environment?

 ## Links to datasets